 - I have them avoid things that trigger their rosacea (foods, temperatures, etc.).

 - I recommend they eat a diet that does not fuel inflammation, meaning a veggie-heavy diet, and take probiotics or eat probiotic-rich foods.

 You can find links to the products I mentioned highlighted in the text above.
 They are the tools in my toolbox and I have them on my site because, in my experience, they are the best for treating sensitive skin from rosacea.

-So, it’s a complex answer to your question.
-The most important point is that the sort of exquisitely sensitive skin that you describe requires accurate diagnosis of any confounding problems and then a multi-staged customized approach, and even then, it’s a tricky situation.
+Your question is excellent and I've given you a thorough - though complex answer to your question.
+The most important point is that the sort of exquisitely sensitive skin that you describe requires accurate diagnosis of any confounding problems and then a multi-staged customized approach, and even then, it's a tricky situation.